11 Tips to Choosing a Volunteer Placement Organization

-The number of international volunteer programs is growing, and it can be difficult to make your way through all the brochures and websites describing the myriad of options.
+The number of international volunteer programs is growing, and it can be difficult to make your way through all the websites, reviews, and brochures describing the myriad of options.
 But it is worth taking the time to carefully consider the various programs available.
 Many past

 volunteers offer the following advice: “Don’t just select the first program that comes along, as I did.
 Investigate the different options.”
 The following tips will help you heed their advice and make an informed decision about which international volunteer program is right for

 - Assess your interests.
 Before you start exploring different volunteer options, take the time to explore your own interests.
 Consider the major issues in choosing a program such as where you want to go and for how long, the type of work you want to do, your living